MaarBay/Website/README.md

 - HTML 5
 - CSS 3
-- Java Script
+- JavaScript

 *View and interact with the project [here](https://maarbay.github.io/project-bakery-website/index.html)*

 ![Image](Bakery1.png)

-This application is built to showcase my understanding of Java Script, alongside the ability to implement CSS and HTML.
+This application is built to showcase my understanding of JavaScript, alongside the ability to implement CSS and HTML.